Utah Population Overview 2024 – Growth, Demographics, and More

 Utah has a total of 2,285,307 adults, with 358,168 seniors (aged 65 and older).
 This indicates that 15.7% of the adult population is comprised of seniors.

-The Age Dependency Ratio is 67.7, which means that for every 100 working-age individuals (aged 15-64), there are about 67 dependents (either children under 15 or adults over 64) according to World Population Review.
+The Age Dependency Ratio is 67.7, which means that for every 100 working-age individuals (aged 15-64), there are about 67 dependents (either children under 15 or adults over 64).

 The Child Dependency Ratio is significantly higher at 49.1, indicating a larger proportion of young dependents compared to the elderly, whose Old Age Dependency Ratio is 18.6.